blenderous/blenderous.github.io/cv.md

 ### Javascript *(level: medium to advanced)*

-- Learning to use `Webpack` to load resources for creating a webpage, to handle dependencies of `js` modules and to manage build processes
 - Experienced in using `Angular js` to make DOM manipulations, interactive elements and to have modular front end code
 - Familiar with creating simple command line tools using `ES5` in the `node.js` environment
 - Comfortable with vanilla `javascript`